blakegreendev/serverless-blog/source/_posts/AWS-Polly-and-Comprehend.md

 Amazon Comprehend uses machine learning to help you uncover the insights and relationships in your unstructured data.
 The service identifies the language of the text; extracts key phrases, places, people, brands, or events; understands how positive or negative the text is; analyzes text using tokenization and parts of speech; and automatically organizes a collection of text files by topic.

-Create a new Jupyter notebook and in three lines you can get sentiment analysis on certain phrases you pass to the service:
+Create a new Jupyter notebook and in three lines you can get sentiment analysis on certain phrases you pass to the service.

+Here's the code:
+{% codeblock lang:python %}
+import boto3

+comprehend = boto3.client("comprehend")

+comprehend.detect_sentiment(Text="I love learning AWS", LanguageCode="en")

+{% endcodeblock %}
+Here's some screenshots from the Jupyter notebook:
 {%asset_img comp.png%}
 **The sentiment was 97% positive.**